liyingli0818/instagram_account_type_predictor/README.md

 ### Deployment and Next Steps:
 Show examples in presentation.
-Website that user can input a instagram username
+Find a particular account that get a high prediction in being business account from my model, however, it is actually not a business account.
+Business applications: Use the model to develop in product advertising and online marketing to find influencers that have high potential business power.

+Possibly a website

 Minimal viable product will be a presentation slides that includes the methods and model evaluation and the regression results and the analysis of features.
+Actually looking into the account and demonstrate that the account has high potential marketing power (e.g. large number of followers, lots of Likes in each posts).